Download "The ABCs of TV Writing: How to Write a TV Pilot," a free kit that will guide you through the basics of writing for television.

 Writing for television is very different than writing a feature-length screenplay.
 You need to create a concept that holds an audience’s attention for years, not just two hours.
-In our FREE TV Pilot Kit download, you’ll receive expert advice on creating a logline, plot, and acts, along with a Character Relationship Map for determining your cast list and their motivations.
-Script writing for TV will be that much easier with this download as your reference!
+In our FREE TV Pilot Kit download, you’ll receive expert advice on creating a logline, plot, and acts, along with a Character Relationship Map and an Industry Insider TV Pilot Proposal template for determining your cast list and their motivations.

-In our TV Pilot Kit download, we will break down the foundation of your television idea.
+In our TV Pilot Kit download, we break down the foundation of your television idea.
 These tips on how to write a TV pilot will not only help you get started on writing a script for TV, but they’ll also help you create ideas for a TV pilot you’ll be able to submit to contests to get noticed.
-Learn how to write a TV proposal starting from our template.
-We give you a sample proposal, using How I Met My Mother series as an example.
-Success in this industry rests on your ability to deliver a well-written pilot, and that starts with the basic idea and characters.

 With our Character Relationship Map you’ll be able to build characters interesting enough to sustain a television series as well as attract top television actors.
 Without a unique and original concept, your television show won’t be marketable.
 Knowing your characters and their relationships with each other will bring your story idea to life and generate enough ideas for conflicts to write a fully fleshed out proposal for a TV show.

 Writing a television proposal is more than just plot points.
 To understand how to become a screenwriter for TV, you need to master the basics of writing a TV proposal.
 You need characters to drive the story and make the reader want to follow them on their journey of 100 episodes or more.
-TV Pilot Kit shares the must-have qualities your television proposal needs to attract the right buyer.
-This tool will show you how to build a road map for your TV series in order to give executives what they crave – a television show concept they can sell.
+The Industry Insider TV Pilot Proposal template shares the must-have qualities your television proposal needs to attract the right buyer.
+This tool will show you how to build a road map for your TV series in order to give executives what they crave—a television show concept they can sell.

 How to Write a Pitch for a TV Pilot

-With your own TV Pilot Kit, you’ll get more than just a starting point for television writing success, you’ll also be a part of the ScriptMag community of writers.
+With this TV Pilot Kit, you’ll get more than just a starting point for television writing success, you’ll also be a part of the ScriptMag community of writers.

 - Learn the importance of defining your characters’ relationships with each other.